 In their rebuttals to the speaker, Fran who was still young in his faith, replied on conviction, while Edith replied with arguments of Old Princeton apologetics, quoting Dr. Gresham Machen and Dr. Robert D. Wilson (faculty of Westminster Seminary nearby).
 Edith was the stronger theologically, but Fran was deeply passionate.
 So it is no surprise what happened next.
 Young Fran would ask Edith if she had anyone to walk her home.
 Thus, Edith would inform Francis that she already had a date.
 Fran was undeterred and quite tenacious, thus he boldly replied...simply, “Break it!”
 The rest, as they say, is history.
 Fran and Edith would look back on this event as a moment of "meeting on the battlefield," one that sealed their relationship and also forecasted their future.
 Francis Schaeffer did in fact walk Edith home that night.
 In Edith he had found a lifelong partner and ally against Religious Liberalism with a heart for standing for Truth and the integrity of Scripture.
 The two would later be married on July 6th, 1936 (80 years ago) and begin their life of ministry together.

 First and foremost, Francis Schaeffer Studies is a resource for the study of the works of Francis and Edith Schaeffer.
 It was founded on January 1st, 2011 by Dan Guinn and Jason Schaitel for the purpose of assisting in passing the works of the Schaeffer's to the next generation by making their thought and teaching more accessible for general inquiry.
 Francis Schaeffer Studies is a free service to the Francis Schaeffer and L'Abri community.
-We both promote and serve by creating web content such as writing, creating graphics and videos, and doing various projects to this end.
-Likewise, we maintain a robust social media presence that provides interaction around their works and thought.
+We both promote and serve by creating web content such as writing, giving classes, creating graphics and videos, and doing various projects to this end.
+Likewise, we maintain a robust social media presence that provides interaction around their thought and works.

 You can read more details about our work by following any of these links: